 As a writer, I'm currently reshaping a show Alan Menken wrote long ago with bookwriter Steve Brown, called Atina, Evil Queen of the Galaxy with Uterus, the Danish musical theatre development organisation.
 Our next step is an informal reading in New York in Feb 2016.

-As a facilitator for new musical writing, I'm leading a writing event called Tiny Shows in collaboration with Women Who Write Musicals, So & So Arts, and The MTA.
+As a facilitator for new musical writing, I produce a writing event called Tiny Shows, most recently in collaboration with Women Who Write Musicals, So & So Arts, and The MTA.
 Tiny Shows is supported using public funding by the National Lottery through Arts Council England.

-As a director, I'm working with composer/performer Niall Ashdown on his show A Shropshire Lad, which we're taking into workshop.
-This show is also supported using public funding by the National Lottery through Arts Council England.
+As a director, I'm working with composer/performer Niall Ashdown on the development of his show A Shropshire Lad, which is also supported using public funding by the National Lottery through Arts Council England.
 The magnificent Archive is here.

 Under the umbrella of The Larder, I'm working with the Writers Guild of Great Britain and the Musicians' Union, as well as the British Academy of Songwriters, Composers and Authors, the actors' union Equity, and the Independent Theatre Council, to update all musical theatre guidelines, and then create and publish a booklet that signposts writers, composers, directors, independent producers and others to the right place for the best advice on developing new musical theatre in the UK.